Eggplant Caponata with Cocoa Sauce

 - 1

-To prepare the eggplant caponata with cocoa sauce, first place the raisins in a bowl and cover them with Marsala wine; they need to soak for 30 minutes.
-Place the capers in water for at least 10 minutes.
+Place raisins in Marsala wine for 30 minutes; soak capers in water for at least 10 minutes.
 Wash and slice the eggplants.

 - 2

-Place the eggplant slices under salt for 30 minutes.
-Then pat them dry with paper towels and cut them into cubes.
+Salt the eggplant slices for 30 minutes, then pat dry with paper towels and cut into cubes.

 - 3

 Peel and chop the red onion.
-Wash the celery and cut it into cubes.
-Core and seed a red bell pepper, wash it, and cut it first into strips and then into cubes.
+Wash and cut the celery into cubes.
+Core and seed a red bell pepper, wash it, and cut first into strips and then into cubes.

 - 4

-Wash the cherry tomatoes and cut them in half, remove the seeds and pulp, then cut them into wedges.
+Wash cherry tomatoes, halve them, remove seeds and pulp, and cut into wedges.

 - 5